Search

 SEP IRA set-up

-You easily can set up a SEP by completing an IRS plan document.
+You can easily set up a SEP by completing an IRS plan document.
 It will establish the allocation and eligibility rules.
 The IRS has certain minimum eligibility requirements: Participants must be 21 or older, have worked for the employer for at least three of the previous five years and receive at least $750 in compensation—though employers can be less restrictive if they want.

 Retirement plan startup costs tax credit